-Transmission Owners will need to provide data earlier to the ESO than they do now and therefore there will be changes required to the following STCPs:
+Transmission Owners will need to provide data earlier to the ESO than they do now and therefore there will be changes required to the following STCPs:.

-- STCP13-1 Invoicing & Payment - STCP14-1 Data Exchange for Charge Setting - STCP24-1 Revenue Forecast Information Provision - Enhanced reporting requirements will be necessary to be provided from NGESO to Transmission Owners to provide visibility of variances once the Target Revenue and inputs have been set.
+- STCP13-1 Invoicing & Payment - STCP14-1 Data Exchange for Charge Setting - STCP24-1 Revenue Forecast Information Provision - Enhanced reporting requirements will be necessary to be provided from NGESO to Transmission Owners to provide visibility of variances once the Target Revenue and inputs have been set

-STCP changes were raised in the October 2023 STC Panel.
+STCP changes will be raised to September 2022 STC Panel.